mmoccaro/Casino/README.md

-# Dice_Game
+# Casino
-A dice game written in several different languages.
+A casino system written in Java.